ricmua/ros_force_dimension/doc/markdown/gravity_compensation.md

 setting is slightly less than the true value, the robot can be expected to descend at a slower pace than it would without compensation.
 When the parameter setting is slightly higher than the true value, the effector will rise.
-Identifying the optimal parameter value may require some trial-and-error, if the mass of the effector is uncertain.
+Identifying the optimal parameter value may require some trial-and-error [calibration](#testing-and-calibration), if the mass of the effector is uncertain.

 ## Testing and calibration